HLMQA/neocornelia/_posts/2020-01-02-MIT-seedfund.markdown

 ---
 layout: post
-title: 'New: Seedfund for Project Cornelia x MIT'
+title: Seedfund for Project Cornelia and MIT collaboration
 subtitle: this is a subtitle
 date: 2019-01-01 19:19:20 +0000
 categories: note